← Back to Articles

 Bottom Line

-Photobiomodulation uses near-infrared light (810-1070 nm) to activate cytochrome c oxidase in mitochondria, increasing ATP production and improving brain function through enhanced vascular dynamics and reduced inflammation.
+Photobiomodulation uses near-infrared light (810-1070 nm) to activate cytochrome c oxidase in mitochondria, increasing ATP production and improving brain function.

 The protocol:

-- Device: Helmet-style (Vielight, Neuronic) or panel (Joovv)
+• Device: Helmet-style (Vielight, Neuronic) or panel systems

-PBM is adjunct, not primary intervention.
+PBM works as adjunct therapy, not primary intervention.
 Optimize sleep, exercise, and nutrition first.
 Add PBM if you have brain fog, post-concussion symptoms, or want marginal cognitive gains.

 It's not magic.
-It's mitochondrial biophysics applied to distributed brain networks.
-And for some people—particularly those with compromised brain metabolism—it works.
+It's mitochondrial biophysics applied to brain optimization.

 About Dr. Andrew Hill